AWS Environments

 Important: Using the generated external ID prevents the confused deputy problem and ensures that Control Hub can assume this role only when acting on behalf of your organization.

-1. Log into StreamSets.
+1. Log in to IBM StreamSets.

 2. In the Control Hub Navigation panel, click Set Up > Environments and then click the Create Environment icon: .